codefitz/MoFis_Desktop_Tools/docs/ss-window.md

 This project creates a transparent, resizable, and movable overlay window for screen sharing on ultra-wide monitors.
 It allows you to share a portion of your desktop without having to set a specific application, enabling seamless switching between different applications during screen sharing sessions.

+> **Reminder**
+> Ensure screen sharing tools like this comply with your organization's security policies.

 ## Features

 - **Resizable and movable window:** The window can be resized and moved around the screen.